OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Entries for stage plays should be entered for the purpose of being transitioned to film for DVD or theatrical release only.
 There may be 1-3 plays selected for live performance during the festival.
 Live performances of stageplays will be limited to duration of 1 ½ hours.

 IBFFN will review and make a determination if it is believed that adult content (i.e. language, sexual content, nudity, violence) is not acceptable for the festival.
-If accepted, and is determined that content is not family- friendly, it may be screened in a later time slot.
+If accepted, and is determined that content is not family- friendly, it may be screened at a later time slot.
 However, the festival does reserve the right to refuse any submission if deemed unfit for our viewers.

 SELECTION OF WINNERS AND PRIZES